hizegi/notes/responsive_design/responsive_design.md

 - It lets you use the same basic HTML and simply style based on the device being used.

-- Think of it as the accessibility of content.
+- Purpose: Think of it as the accessibility of content.

 > Example: on your cell phones, you don't have to look at the huge website and zoom in 100x to click read something.